maxmpz/powerampapi/poweramp_skin_sdk/poweramp_skin_sample/readme.md

 * all the required skin drawables, extra layouts, dimens, and other resources

 ### How to start own skin (based on sample skin)

 Skin development is done directly from Android Studio (3.1.4 was used for these skins development).
 * clone this repository, rename appropriately and change **[values/strings.xml](app/src/main/res/values/strings.xml)** labels and **[xml/skins.xml](app/src/main/res/xml/skins.xml)** entries
+* change application package, preferable to something containing **".poweramp.v3.skins."** as this is the substring that will be used in Poweramp to search for skin APKs in Play
 * edit app/build.gradle, replace ../../../audioplayer/bin/audioplayer.apk with path to your Poweramp v3 APK (**build 795** and above)
 ```
 additionalParameters "--shared-lib", "-I", "path to your Poweramp v3 APK"